dfki-ric-underactuated-lab/skidy/README.md

     ```

-    Here the parameter index is appended to the names `Ixx` etc and generates an inertia matrix following the naming scheme used in the examples above.
+    Here the parameter index is appended to the names `Ixx` etc. and generates an inertia matrix following the naming scheme used in the examples above.
     With the parameter `pointmass: True` the resulting inertia matrix looks like this:

     ```yaml